In this article

 This report is where you begin to define the value of this audience profile.
 It's a good practice to check the size of the audience segment, these are the unique users you are profiling.
 This report will highlight how often your users visit as well as the volume of pageviews and how much time is spent per visit or month.

-The Demographics Report
+The Third-party Index Report

 Using this report, you begin to identify key components of your audience.
 User demographics paint the background of your narrative and set the stage for your audience's interests.